James Allan Park: Life

 He was the son of James Park, a surgeon from Edinburgh, and was brought up in Edinburgh until his father's practice moved to Surrey.
 He was educated first at Northampton Grammar School and then at Lincoln's Inn.
-He was called to the bar on 18 June 1784 and in 1787 published a successful Treatise on the Law of Marine Insurance, which was reprinted six times during his life.
+He was called to the bar on 18 June 1784 and in 1787 published a Treatise on the Law of Marine Insurance, which was reprinted six times during his life.
 That book drew much on the cases of Lord Mansfield.
 It brought him a good practice.
-As an advocate, he made more of a reputation for care than for eloquence.
+As an advocate, he made more of a reputation for persuasion than for eloquence.

 Park married Lucy, the daughter of Richard Atherton on 1 January 1791.
 His father-in-law was a woollen-draper in Preston, and a partner in the Preston Old Bank, when opened under the firm of Messrs.
 Atherton, Greaves, and Denison.

 In 1791, Park was appointed Vice-Chancellor of the Duchy of Lancaster and in 1795 became a Recorder of Preston, seen as the first step towards becoming a judge.
 He became a King's Counsel in 1799, Attorney General of the County Palatine of Durham in 1802 and Attorney-General of Lancaster in 1811.
 He was made one of the Justices of the Court of Common Pleas on 22 January 1816 and knighted at the same time.
 He received a DCL from Oxford University in 1834 and died on 8 December 1838, leaving two sons: James Allan Park, who became a cleric, and Alexander Atherton Park, who became a barrister.

-He was said to bear a striking physical resemblance to King George III, which led to much gossip about his true paternity.
+He was said to bear a striking physical resemblance to King George III.
+This led to much gossip about his true paternity.
 He dismissed all such talk with the remark: "King George III was never in Scotland and my mother was never out of Scotland".